 Dealing With Transference

 Dealing with transference in therapy involves more than just talking about events and feelings in the patient’s past or current experiences.
 It is also a lived experience.
-Change can only come about through the patient’s re-experiencing and understanding of these processes.
+Change can only occur through the patient’s re-experiencing and understanding of these processes.
 Major techniques in dealing with transference involve intervention to interpret occurrences and develop explanations for the transference.
 Interpretation helps the client understand the meaning of the transference that is occurring.

-It is important to understand the definition of interpretation in therapy.
+It may be important to understand the definition of interpretation in therapy.
 In therapy, interpretation offers an alternative perspective to what is being perceived.
-The way the therapist interprets is as important as the content of the interpretation.
+The way the therapist interprets it is just as important as the content of the interpretation.
 Even if a correct interpretation is made but conveyed in the wrong way, it may not be therapeutic to the patient at all.
 To deal with transference, the client must be made aware of what is occurring.
 The therapist may need to work to help the client identify the cause of the transference.
 The therapist may recommend certain techniques such as the patient keeping a journal, for instance.
 This will help the patient identify triggering occurrences causing the transference.
 Through identifying such occurrences, reoccurrences of transference can be prevented or minimized.

 Freud, S. ( 1958) Psycho-analytic notes upon an autobiographical account of a case of paranoia (Dementia Paranoias), in J. Strachey (ed.)
-The Standard Edition of the Complete Psychological Works of Sigmund Freud, Vol. 12.
+The Standard Edition of the Complete Works of Sigmund Freud, Vol. 12.
 London: Hogarth.

-Freud, S. ( 1958) The dynamics of transference, in J. Strachey (ed.)
+Freud, S. ( 1958) The dynamics of , in J. Strachey (ed.)
 The Standard Edition of the Complete Psychological Works of Sigmund Freud, Vol. 12.
 London: Hogarth.

 Freud, S. and Breuer, J. ( 1955) Studies on hysteria, in J. Strachey (ed.)
 The Standard Edition of the Complete Psychological Works of Sigmund Freud,Vol. 2.
 London: Hogarth.
 (Grant & Crawley, 2002, p.
 139)

 Gelso, C.J. and Hayes, J.A.
 (1998) The Psychotherapy Relationship.
 New York: Wiley.